quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### Triggers {#trigger-field}

-It can be is useful to understand the cause or trigger of an event.
+It can be useful to understand the cause or trigger of an event.
 Sometimes, events are caused by a variety of other events and additional information is needed to identify the exact details.
 Commonly, the context of the surrounding log messages gives a hint about the cause.
 However, in highly-parallel and